 Everyone has their own set of problems and difficulties so why would I want to contribute to the miseries of this world with my art when there was so much of a positive nature to share?
 There was enough darkness on the evening news back then with the body counts during the Vietnam War, the political assassinations of the 1960’s, the riots and burning cities of the civil rights movement and the looming nuclear threat of the “Cold War”.
 I think that things have deteriorated even more since I was young hence I feel stronger than ever about my commitment to preserve in paint the glories of the natural landscapes that inspire me and fill me with awe and wonder.

 As a young teen I was mesmerized by the high Presidential Range in the White Mountains of New Hampshire.
 The sheer bulk of those deadly mountains amazed me.
-I was captivated by this landscape feature that makes it’s own violent weather by forcing clouds to go up and over their summits and gernerating the highest wind speeds ever recorded on earth.
+I was captivated by this landscape feature that makes it’s own violent weather by forcing clouds to go up and over their summits and generating the highest wind speeds ever recorded on earth at 231 MPH.

 My mountain climbing partner, John Wilby, put up with a lot of unscheduled stops in our hikes and climbs as I would insist on stopping often at every vantage point to take in the breathtaking vistas that inspired me.
 From the early 1960’s John continues to be my close friend and he has come to enjoy my artistic musings when we hike together in the “High Country”.

 Another wilderness “partner” that often was with me when the inspiration for a painting hit me is my son, Adam.
 While living in Vermont we would often strap on our cross country skis on the front porch and ski up through the woods into the mountains under the light of a full moon.
-Nocturnal inspiration!
+What incredible nocturnal inspiration!

 At the age of fifteen my son began rock climbing which opened up a whole new perspective of the landscape for me as an artist.
 Mountain climbing, cross country skiing and other explorations strengthened my love of wilderness areas and I began to give up painting man made structures in my paintings.